chrisputnam9/pcon/README.md

 ## Why Create Console Tools in PHP?
 Great question.
 Some people would say "Don't" - and depending on your situation, I might tell you the same.
-Hee are some of the reasons I reach for PHP:
+Here are some of the reasons I do reach for PHP:

  - It's the language I currently work with the most (and can therefore write quickly in it)
  - It's the language most of my teammates work with the most (and can therefore contribute easily)
- - It allows me to practice and build many re-usable techniques and methods in PHP
+ - It allows me to practice and build many re-usable techniques and methods in PHP for re-use in other projects
  - I and my team generally have it installed on our workstations already
- - Most systems I work with use the LAMP stack, and therefore most have PHP available in shell
+ - Most systems I work with use the LAMP stack, and therefore most have PHP available in shell by default
  - It's good enough for most of my use-cases.
-If I need a compilable, faster, multi-platform, multi-threading for a particular case, I'd probably use [Go](http://golang.org).
+If I need a compilable, faster, multi-platform, multi-threading language for a particular use case, I'll probably use [Go](http://golang.org).

 # Getting Started
 OK, so your situation also seems like a good use-case for a PHP console tool?
 Here we go then!